25+ Best Vegetables for Picky Eaters

 You can also notch your cucumber slices to look more like flowers, which is great for making your vegetable tray shine.
 They have a high water content so are perfect for hot summer days.

-Kids especially will love them filled with cream cheese or nut butter and then dotted with a few raisins or mini chocolate chips.
+Kids especially will love celery sticks filled with cream cheese or nut butter and then dotted with a few raisins or mini chocolate chips.
 “Ants on a log” is one of my favorite healthy gluten-free and dairy-free snacks!